hariharasudhan1/GitOps-at-Scale-Exam-QA/README.md

 6. `An application has an “allow” sync window for 5pm to 6pm.
 The time is now 7pm` -> You can deploy the application as no sync window is active

-7. `What is the best way according to the GitOps principles to update the container of an application` -> Use Argo Image updater and the “Argo CD write back” method
+7. `What is the best way according to the GitOps principles to update the container of an application` -> wrong Use Argo Image updater and the “Argo CD write back” method

 8. `Resource A is in the PreSync phase with Sync wave 50.
 Resource B is in the Sync phase with Sync Wave  -10.
 Resource C is in the PostSync phase with wave 50` -> Resource A will be deployed first then Resource B and finally Resource C